-An explanation of the various product specifications used by De Ploeg is given below.
+Below is an explanation of the various product specifications used by De Ploeg.

 Weight in grams per linear metre.

-Discolouration caused by sunlight.
-The extent of discolouration is expressed in terms of a number between 1 and 8 on the blue scale, where 1 is the lowest discolouration and 8 is the highest discolouration.
-A discolouration of 6 means in practice that the fabric will show slight discolouration after approximately two years (provided that it is not exposed to direct sunlight).
-De Ploeg has a lightfastness value of 5 as standard and strives to achieve a lightfastness value of 6.
+Discolouration under the influence of sunlight.
+The degree of discolouration is expressed in a number between 1 and 8 on the blue scale, where 1 indicates the lowest lightfastness and 8 the highest lightfastness.
+A lightfastness of 6 means in practice that the fabric may show slight discolouration after about 2 years (provided it is not exposed to direct sunlight).
+De Ploeg uses a lightfastness of 5 as its standard, and we strive for a lightfastness of 6.

-Shrinkage after washing or dry cleaning is given on the sample material together with the recommended cleaning method.
+We indicate the shrinkage after washing or dry-cleaning on the sample material, together with the recommended cleaning method.

 Decorative use < 6,000 revolutions

-De Ploeg tests its upholstery fabrics for its sensitivity to the stitching opening up.
-In general, it can be said that a fabric where the yarn threads can slip a maximum of 6 mm from each other at a maximum load of 180 Nm does not give a problem.
-If the slippage is less, then it is recommended to pay extra attention when upholstering by using double stitches and serging the edges.
+De Ploeg tests upholstery fabrics for sensitivity to ‘open’ stitching.
+In general, it can be said that a fabric of which the fabric threads move a maximum of 6 mm from each other, at 180 NM load, will not cause any problems in practice.
+If the sliding resistance is less, it is advisable to upholster extra carefully by using double stitching and locking the sides.

-Pilling is the formation of fuzzy balls of fibre on the surface of a fabric.
-The extent to which a fabric pills depends on the raw materials and the composition of the yarn.
-The sensitivity to pilling is indicated by a number between 1 and 5, where 1 is heavy pilling and 5 is no pilling.
+Is the surface twisting of protruding fibres into small balls.
+The extent to which a fabric tends to pile depends on the raw material and yarn composition.
+Pilling sensitivity is indicated by a number between 1 and 5.
+Here, 1 is a very strong pilling and 5 is no pilling.